 Table centerpiece

-In a table setting centerpieces are important because they tie all the elements from your dining setup together and serve as your ensemble’s focal point.
+In a table setting, centerpieces are important because they tie all the dining room essentials from your setup together and serve as your ensemble’s focal point.

 When it comes to table centerpieces, you can have a collection of urns, foraged leaves, flower bouquets, candle pillars, potted plants, and so many more.
 You can collect different designs for your centerpiece over time which you can use on different occasions.